“Jell-O, of course, is the house dessert.”– Pam Schreiner

 March 1993: Technicians at St. Jerome Hospital tested Jell-O with an EEG machine, confirming Dr. Adrian Upton's finding that a bowl of wiggly Jell-O has brain waves identical to those of adult humans.– Jell-O company trivia

-National Jell-O week is February 10-17, but feel free to celebrate any time with a dish of the jiggly stuff--or perhaps a Jell-O shot if you’re over 21.
+National Jell-O week is celebrated the second full week of February, but feel free to celebrate any time with a dish of the jiggly stuff--or perhaps a Jell-O shot if you're over 21.

 Our online magazine with tips, news, and instruction for youView All Entries ⟶